Slippy2k/REminiscence/docs/protection/NOTES.md

 seg000:2245       mov [bx], ax
 ```

+The jump_table could be modified to use the correct opcode.

+## Room Grid

 There is a third protection in the game engine.
 Later in the game, Conrad could fall from lift and ground.
 This is also done